celinawong21/WF-ML-Model/README.md

 ## Data Preprocessing
 ### Data Cleaning
-* Before any data preprocessing begun, there were 64 variables across both datasets and over 50 million loans within the original data.
+* Before any data preprocessing, there were 64 variables across both datasets and over 2.4 billion rows of data.
 * PySpark is employed to handle the large dataset, spanning the last 24 years.
 * Key strategies implemented in our data preprocessing include:
   * **Handling Missing Data**: columns that contain 95% or more null values across both datasets have been removed.